-Typographical errors can be often overlooked when drafting legal documents.
+Typographical errors can be often overlooked when creating legal documents.
 These mistakes can result in misleading or factually inaccurate information being filed with the court.
 This can be detrimental to a client’s case.
-Drafting legal documents with such errors can be rejected by the court, and cause deadlines to be missed.
+Creating legal documents with such errors can be rejected by the court, and cause deadlines to be missed.
 It also costs the attorney or legal document professional more time and money to prepare and file an amendment just to fix the errors.

 Crossing Your T’s and dotting your i’s

-When drafting legal documents, the correct use of spelling, grammar and punctuation are imperative to ensure no ambiguity in the document exists.
+When creating legal documents, the correct use of spelling, grammar and punctuation are imperative to ensure no ambiguity in the document exists.
 In civil, family, and criminal law matters, legal documents can be deemed “unintelligible” by the court and opposing counsel if they contain too many grammatical errors.

 Furthermore, if attorneys or legal document professionals submit too many documents containing spelling, grammar, and citation errors, they risk being suspended from practicing law or ordered by the court to take legal writing courses.

 Get Acquainted with that Red Pen!
 Manual Proofread!

 It has become commonplace for attorneys to create legal templates for pleadings, such as contracts, leases, business agreements, and estate planning documents.
 All too often these documents are used and reused as building blocks for legal documents in newly-acquired cases.
 However, these templates can often contain minute typographical errors, outdated information, or irrelevant case law that spell-check will not identify.